-g.Nautilus fNIRS is a wearable EEG and fNIRS (functional near-infrared spectroscopy) acquisition headset. fNIRS can assess the oxygenation status and hemodynamics of the brain non-invasively.
-The oxygenation depends on how the brain reflects light, which changes as brain areas become more active.
-Researchers can thus identify brain activity in real-time based on changes in blood oxygenation and other factors.
+g.Nautilus fNIRS is a wearable headset that enable simultaneous recordings of EEG and fNIRS (functional near-infrared spectroscopy) signals. fNIRS measures the oxygenation level and hemodynamics of the brain non-invasively.
+The oxygenation level change as brain areas become more active.
+Researchers can identify brain activity in real-time based on changes in blood oxygenation and other factors.

 |Combined fNIRS and EEG measurements with a single wearable headset|

 |g.SCARABEO active wet EEG electrodes|

 |LED based fNIRS sensors for the forehead and for central positions|

 |24 bit accuracy at 500 Hz sampling rate for EEG|

 |10 Hz sampling rate for (8 channels) fNIRS|

 |10 hours continuous EEG recording and 2-3 hours charging (32 channel version); 1.5 hours (high power LED) – 8 hours (low power LED) of fNIRS recording|